mspass-team/mspass/docs/source/user_manual/development_strategies.rst

 #.
 Inserting simple print statements to display the value of suspected variables.
 #.
 Inserting matplotlib graphics to visualize data at an intermediate stage of
    processing.
 #.
-If you have a box that throws a mysterious that is not self-explanatory
+If you have a box that throws a mysterious exception that is not self-explanatory
    the `%debug` magic command can be useful.
 After the box with the exception insert a code box, add the magic command, and execute push the run button for the new cell.